Outpatient Program Description

 Muir Wood Adolescent Outpatient Program

 The Muir Wood Outpatient Program located in San Rafael, CA, serves both adolescent males and females ages 12-19 with substance use disorder and co-occurring behavioral health issues.
-Our highly credentialed team works closely with teens and families to develop an individualized treatment plan that may include group therapy, cognitive behavior therapy, dialectal behavior therapy, and when needed, medication management.
+Our highly credentialed team works closely with teens and families to develop an individualized treatment plan that may include group therapy, cognitive behavior therapy, dialectal behavior therapy, and when needed, medication management and neuropsychological testing.
 The program has four separate and distinct tracks that are solution-based and tailored for individual treatment needs.
 All participants are assessed prior to admission to determine the appropriate level of care necessary.
 Muir Wood also collaborates with community providers to best support participants’ long-term recovery and sustained healing for their families.

 Levels of Care

 The Muir Wood Outpatient Program has four levels of care:

 - (1) Level Three or the Day Treatment Track